LivingWithHippos/unchained-android/README.md

 You have multiple options to install Unchained for Android:

 1. Get the [latest published release](https://github.com/LivingWithHippos/unchained-android/releases) from GitHub
-2. Get the [latest build artifacts](https://app.circleci.com/pipelines/github/LivingWithHippos/unchained-android?branch=master) from CircleCI: expand the desired pipeline item ⇒ select "build" ⇒ select the "artifacts" tab
+2. Get the [latest build artifacts](https://github.com/LivingWithHippos/unchained-android/actions) from Github Actions: click on the latest working workflow and scroll to the bottom of the summary section, extract the apk from the apk.zip file
 3. Get the [Play Store release](https://play.google.com/store/apps/details?id=com.github.livingwithhippos.unchained)

 ### Developing and Contributing :writing_hand: